 The conference will foster cultural exchange among critics, writers and film enthusiasts.

 The conference, titled “Beyond the Frame,” is expected to delve into the broader perspectives and concepts of cinema.
-It represents a significant effort by the Film Commission to create a cultural exchange platform for critics, academics, and film enthusiasts, allowing them to explore film criticism from various angles.
+Presented by the Saudi Film Commission, this event is poised to foster a comprehensive understanding of cinema by offering a platform for cultural exchange, uniting film critics, academics, and cinephiles alike.

 The conference will also provide a platform for analysing 10 selected films known for their rich content, with directors from different countries offering their insights.
 These activities aim to enhance the understanding of the different expressions of art and culture in cinema and their role in the broader cinematic landscape.